 Stephen Allen Benson was born in Maryland, US on May 21, 1816.
 He moved to Liberia in 1822 with his family.
 His family’s settlement was attacked by native tribesmen, and he and his relatives were held captive.
 He began his studies after his release and joined the military later and was stationed in Grand Bassa County.
 He engaged in agriculture and trade after his service and made a debut into politics in 1842, on an elective seat in the Colonial Council.
 He had served as a judge and Vice President before he was elected President in 1856 serving until 1864.

 Local and international trade flourished under his rule, and the US finally recognized Liberia as a sovereign nation.
 Other countries such as Sweden, Norway, Italy and Denmark also recognized the Republic of Liberia.
 His most notable accomplishment was the annexation of the colony of Maryland which is today’s Maryland County in Liberia.
-He spoke several native languages, and his progressive policies towards Native communities were not implemented.
 After his time in office, he retired to his coffee farm in Grand Bassa County where he died in 1865.

 Daniel Bashiel Warner

-Daniel Bashiel Warner was born on April 19, 1815, in Maryland, US to a family of free blacks.
+Daniel Bashiel Warner was born on April 19, 1815, in Maryland, US.
 He accompanied his relatives on a move to Liberia in 1823.
 His political career before the presidency was that of the Secretary of State and Vice President under Stephen Allen Benson.
 He was elected president in 1864 and served until 1868.
 Daniel was concerned with the assimilation of the indigenous communities and organized the first expedition into the dense forest, which was led by Benjamin J.K.
 Anderson.
 He wrote about the native people when he traveled to see the King of Musardo and his descriptions were used to structure strategies to assimilate the native population.
 Daniel wrote the lyrics to Liberia’s national anthem which was sung in 1947 when Liberia acquired independence.

 James Spriggs Payne